holytiny/github-git-workflow/README.md

 **create**: create the topic branch

-**finish**: create the pull request from the topic branch
+**finish**: create the pull request from the topic branch, use this command to avoid potential conflicts

-**verify**: if something wrong for pull request, use verify to push local fix to remote topic branch
+**verify**: if something wrong for pull request, after serveral commits you may fix the issue, then use verify to push local fix to remote topic branch to avoid potential conflicts

 **delete**: after pull request is merged to main branch, delete the local topic branch